evry/open.evry.blog/_posts/2020-01-05-diagram-as-code.md

 # Diagram as Code

-With the recent adoption of Infrastructure as Code and the whole [GitOps approach](https://www.weave.works/technologies/gitops/) where everything is stored in git.
-Tools like [Terraform](https://www.terraform.io), [Kubernetes](https://kuberetes.io/), [Helm](https://helm.sh/), and many others are the representatives of this trend.
-With all of the information about our infrastructure and application available as code the next piece of the puzzle is a way to visualise this as dynamic diagrams.
+With the recent adoption of Infrastructure as Code we aim to eliminate the impedent mismatch of documentation (eg. how is it supposed to look like) and how it actually set up by driving all changes from a textual representation.

+While JSON, YAML and HCL does a good job of represebting out intent to a computer it is not easily consumable for hunans - unless you live and breath for these types of configuration languages!

+A diagram does a much better job of conveying information and relationships to us mortal humans but they struggle to keep up with the never ending changes as they are often hand drawn and a snapshot somewhere in time.
+Who knows where the master file for that one Visio diagram is, right?!

+What if we could generate our diagrams in the same way as we generate our infrastructure?

-This blogpost aims to give an overview of the current landscape of diagram tools that support some kind of Diagram as Code syntax.
+This post aims to give an overview of the current state of diagram tools that support some kind of Diagram as Code functionality.
 Lets dig in! 😄

 ## Overview

 Bellow is a table over the most popular tools with support for Diagram as Code.
-We have included some popular proprietary tools in the list but will leave it as an exercise to the reader to explore those as this post will focus on those that are open source.
+We have included some popular proprietary tools in the list but will leave it as an exercise to the reader to explore those as this post will focus on those that are free and open source.

 | Tool                                               | Diagram Language                                            | License                                                                                | Local | Online |
 | -------------------------------------------------- | ----------------------------------------------------------- | -------------------------------------------------------------------------------------- | ----- | ------ |